adunning/dissertation/07-works.md

 # Appendix A: Alexander's Works {.unnumbered}

 \markboth{Alexander's Works}{Alexander's Works}
-\setcounter{section}{0}

 The following catalogue presents Alexander's works according to the approximate chronology presented in chapter 2, [The Unity of Alexander's Career and His Literary Works].
 This is an update of @hunt:1984schools [pp. 125–149], itself built on earlier lists [@esposito:1915unpublished; @sharpe:1997handlist, s.v.
-'Alexander Nequam OSA'].<!-- others -->
+'Alexander Nequam OSA'].<!-- others --> Following Hunt's practice, a solidus is used to indicate a fragment in quoting incipits and explicits.

-## Major Works
+## Major Works {.unnumbered}

-### *De utensilibus*
+### *De utensilibus* {.unnumbered}

 inc.
 : Qui bene uult disponere familie sue et rebus suis …